pfunks/TCTest/test_faq.md

 ## How often can I post?

+## How long can my post be?

+Before posting, consider how much people are going to be willing to read at one time.

 ## How do I add pictures to my blog posts?

 ## How do I add videos to my blog posts?